kindanoob/othello-reversi/README.md

 # foompello
 ![Foompello_screenshot](resources/foompello.png?raw=true "Foompello")
-Foompello is a C++ implementation of game of othello (often mistakenly called "reversi") using SFML
+Foompello is a C++ implementation of game of othello (often called "reversi", although these are different games) using SFML

 Requirements: 1) C++11, 2) SFML 2.3.2